-The Music Mixing and Mastering course is part of our Music Industry courses range.
+The Music Mixing and Mastering course is part of our Music Industry courses range and is available in both London and Liverpool.

 Underpinned by important sound and acoustics theory, you’ll advance your production expertise and learn industry mixing and mastering techniques across this highly practical 3-month part-time industry course.
 As you expand your understanding of how sound is perceived, you’ll deepen your existing skillset, helping you really bring the best to your music production projects.
 It is essential that you have something to mix and master, such as something you have produced, recorded, or have the multitrack files/stems of.